 My journey to document the update and remodel of our house on the bay near Grayton Beach, Florida began back in 2017.
-My husband and I had barely moved in and I had completed exactly three posts describing the renovations when the house burned.
+My husband and I had barely moved in and I had written three posts describing the renovations when the house burned.
 (You can read the entire story of The Night We Burned Bay Magnolia Down here.)
 Thankfully, nobody got hurt –and that’s really all that matters.

 I have said it before and I will say it again: I did not want to build a house.
 I haven’t really changed my mind about that but having the ability to work with Chris Harp of Ryan-Harp Construction has, at the very least, helped me to enjoy this crazy roller coaster ride that I never bought a ticket for!
 Of course, I became super fast friends with his lovely wife and have fallen completely in love with their three precious daughters and over the last several months we have drafted them into our rag-tag, ever expanding “Beach Family” crew.
 I can easily say without hesitation that their addition makes me quite happy!